danielhz/sparql-prov-wikidata/README.md

 ## Setting up the machine

 These experiments are designed to run in different machines.
-Machine configuration, benchmark results, and information about tasks that have been done are saved and tracked in the `machines` directory.
+Machine configuration, benchmark results, and information about the status of tasks are saved and tracked in the `machines` directory.
 Each machine has a separate folder.
-In the current version we have the following structure:
+In the current version we have the following
+structure:

 ```
 machines/